Claire Butorac

-Claire Butorac (born September 24, 1999) is an American professional ice hockey forward for the Minnesota Frost of the Professional Women's Hockey League (PWHL).
+Claire Butorac (born September 24, 1999) is an American professional ice hockey player who is a forward for the Minnesota Frost of the Professional Women's Hockey League (PWHL).
 She played college ice hockey at Minnesota State.

 Early life

 Butorac played soccer while growing up.
 She attended Andover High School in Andover, Minnesota where she was a four-time letter winner in ice hockey and three-time letter winner in lacrosse.
 She was named a Minnesota Ms. Hockey Award semifinalist in 2018.

+Playing career

-College career
+College

 Butroac began her collegiate career for Minnesota State during the 2018–19 season.
 During her freshman year, she appeared in all 35 games and recorded two goals and three assists.
 During the 2019–20 season in her sophomore year, she appeared in all 37 games and recorded eight goals and four assists.
 She led the team with a 17.4 shot percentage and tied for the team lead with eight goals.
 During 2020–21 season in her junior year, she appeared in all 20 games and recorded one goal and four assists in a season that was shortened due to the COVID-19 pandemic.
 During 2021–22 season in her senior year, she recorded three goals and eight assists in 25 games.
 During 2022–23 season in her graduate year, she recorded seven goals and 16 assists in 36 games.